ParcelPilot

 • Start by connecting with the minimum required scopes.

-• If you want ParcelPilot to push tracking/fulfillments, enable write_fulfillments and turn on Push shipment confirmations.
+• If you want ParcelPilot to push tracking/fulfillments, keep Push shipment confirmations enabled and approve the merchant-managed fulfillment-order scopes.

 • If you want inventory syncing, ensure read_locations is approved and configure inventory-related scopes.